pulse2percept/pulse2percept/doc/topics/models.rst

 Spatial and temporal components
 -------------------------------

-Classes ending in ``Model`` are complete model objects, and name every parameter they take in their constructor:
+Classes ending in ``Model`` are complete models with explicit constructor
+parameters:

 .. code-block:: python